Learning More by Seeing Less: Structure First Learning for Efficient, Transferable, and Human-Aligned Vision: Conclusion

 \section{Conclusion}

-Our findings show that line drawing pretraining induces compact, structure-aware representations that generalize across tasks and enable more effective distillation into lightweight models.
+Our findings show that a structure-first curriculum using line drawings induces compact, structure-aware representations that generalize across tasks and enable more effective distillation into lightweight models.
 This structure-first learning approach improves performance, enhances data efficiency, and yields representations that are easier to compress and transfer.
 More broadly, our results offer a computational lens on the longstanding observation that humans can easily understand line drawings—suggesting that prioritizing geometry over appearance may support more general and efficient visual reasoning, both in artificial and biological systems.